ZS-CSIRT/Ansible-CentOS-Cortex/README.md

     These variables are used to define how your "Cortex" instance will be configured.
     The variables are:
     HOSTNAME: choose a hostname for your server
-    FQDN: the Fully Qualified Domaine Name of your server
+    FQDN: the Fully Qualified Domaine Name of your server.
+Also used by NGINC configuration template.
     CORTEX_IP: the IP address used by the "Cortex" server
-    CORTEX_BASEURL: the base URL you will use to connect to the "Cortex" web interface
     ORG_ID: The ID or name of your Organisation.
 Will be used in "Cortex" to configure the organisation profile.
     CORTEX_EMAIL: The email that the "Cortex" instance will impersonate when sending email notifications.
     CORTEX_REPO_FILE: The location of the "Cortex yum repository file (default: "/etc/yum.repos.d/thehive-project.repo")